 You should consider your requirements around quality, bristle stiffness and price before making a decision.

 Always store your shaving brush upside down with the bristles facing down.
-This allows the moisture to drain out of the brush completely and leave it dryer.
+This allows the moisture to drain out of the brush completely and leave it dryer once the brush has been cleaned.
 If you store your brush upright then the moisture will get stuck in the knot which can damage the adhesive over time and cause the bristles to begin falling out.

 Frequently Asked Questions